raphlinus/raphlinus.github.io/_posts/2021-05-05-stack-monoid-revisited.md

 Shader language abstractions have an opportunity to fix this.
 It would be very nice to specify desired memory semantics very precisely, as in the Vulkan memory model, and have that compile to the target API.
 If recent Vulkan is available, it's a direct mapping.
 Figuring out the exact translation to other APIs is not easy, partly because documentation is sparse; it really requires detailed insider knowledge of how these other GPUs work.
 See [gpuweb#1621] for a bit more discussion.
 I believe WebGPU is the most promising place for this work, but it's also tricky and subtle for a variety of reasons (lack of good documentation of existing APIs being one), so I expect it to take some time.
 There are other potential efforts to watch, including [rust-gpu].
 In any case, I would consider ability to run decoupled look-back to be a benchmark for whether a bit of GPU infrastructure can run reasonably ambitious compute workloads.

+Another thing to note is that the current prototype, while otherwise portable, can get stuck because the GPU may not offer a forward progress guarantee.
+There is code (thanks to Elias Naur) in piet-gpu to guarantee [forward progress] in this case, basically a scalar loop that slowly makes progress in what would otherwise be a spinlock, and similar logic is needed here too.

 ## Performance

-One of the most important things about having working code is that it's possible to measure its performance.
+One of the most important things about having [working code] is that it's possible to measure its performance.
 Testing that it's correct is also important, of course!

 I measured this implementation on an AMD 5700 XT, which is a reasonably high end graphics card, though not top of the line.
 The bottom line performance number is 2.4 billion elements per second (the test was processing a sequence of 1M pseudorandom parens).
 This is about 10x faster than the Rust scalar code to verify the result.
 I would characterize this as pretty good but not necessarily jaw-dropping.
 You probably wouldn't want to upload a dataset to the GPU just to match parenthesis, but if you can integrate this into a pipeline with other stages and *keep* the data on GPU rather than doing readback to the CPU, it's potentially a big win.